thenexthub/Codira/docs/Backtracing.rst

 How do I configure backtracing?
 -------------------------------

-There is an environment variable, ``SWIFT_BACKTRACE``, that can be used to configure Swift's crash catching and backtracing support.
+There is an environment variable, ``LANGUAGE_BACKTRACE``, that can be used to configure Codira's crash catching and backtracing support.
 The variable should contain a ``,``-separated list of ``key=value`` pairs.
 Supported keys are as
 follows: